hashicorp/consul-template/README.md

 | `exec`            | Start the given command as a child process and proxy signals to that child.
 See [Exec mode](#exec-mode) below for more information.
 | `exec-kill-signal` | The signal to send to gracefully stop the child process.
 | `exec-kill-timeout` | The duration to wait before force-killing the child process.
 | `exec-reload-signal` | The signal to send to notify the child process that templates have changed.
+The default value is nil, which tells Consul Template to restart the child process instead of sending a reload signal.
 | `exec-splay` | Amount of time (random max) to wait before sending signals to the child process.
 | `log-level`       | The log level for output.
 This applies to the stdout/stderr logging as well as syslog logging (if enabled).
 Valid values are "debug", "info", "warn", and "err".
 The default value is "warn".
 | `max-stale`       | The maximum staleness of a query.
 If specified, Consul will distribute work among all servers instead of just the leader.
 The default value is 1s.